 - 1. Children are to remain at the tables during snack and lunch time. - 2.
-Encourage children to try to open their things independently, but help when needed. - 3.
-When children finish eating, they are to throw away any trash.

-- 4. The food area should be swept and the tables cleared and thoroughly cleaned with bleach water after all children have eaten.
-Feel free to grab the wipes and help sanitize. - 4.
+Adults and children must always wash their hands or use hand sanitizer before and after preparing or eating food. - 3.
+Encourage children to try to open their things independently but help when needed. - 4.
+When children finish eating, they are to throw away any trash. - 5.
+The food area should be swept and the tables cleared and thoroughly cleaned with bleach water after all children have eaten.
+Feel free to grab the wipes and help sanitize. - 6.
 Because of individual dietary restrictions, children are not permitted to share food from their lunches.
-Adults should also not share their food with children.

-We discourage children from sharing food because of allergies.
+Adults should also not share their food with children. - \ We discourage children from sharing food because of allergies.
 If a child in your class has a life-threatening allergy to another food, you will be informed.